 Conclusion

 Generality is not a magical spark waiting to be ignited inside a massive GPU cluster.
 Broad, robust capability is a system-level property, achieved through the careful, safe composition of specialized tools.
-We don’t need AGI to build highly capable systems, and we certainly shouldn’t be gambling our engineering practices on the hope of a hard takeoff.
+We don’t need AGI to build highly capable systems, and we certainly shouldn’t be gambling our future on the hope that the first ones to reach the hard takeoff threshold will be whoever we consider to be “the good ones”.